gchq/stroom-docs/content/en/docs/user-guide/content/finding-things.md

 The quick filter query language supports matching in specified fields.
 Each Quick Filter will have a number of named fields that it can filter on.
 The field to match on is specified by prefixing the match term with the name of the field followed by a `:`, i.e. `type:`.
-Multiple field matches can be used, each separate by a space.
+Multiple field matches can be used, each separated by a space.
 E.g:

 ```text